New Build Transactions

 Shared Equity/Ownership Transactions

 What is shared ownership?
 Shared ownership, also known as Co-ownership and equity sharing, involves the sharing of a single property between multiple owners.
-This may also result from various types Home Ownership scheme including equity loans (such as Help to Buy), or leasehold schemes.
-At the end of the agreed period Co-owners usually have a number… View Article
+This may also result from various types of home ownership schemes including equity loans (such as Help to Buy), or leasehold schemes.
+At the end of the agreed period Co-owners usually have a […]

 Stamp Duty Land Tax

-Stamp Duty Land Tax (SDLT) is the tax owed to the HMRC after the purchase of a freehold, leasehold, or shared ownership property.
+Stamp Duty Land Tax (SDLT) is the tax paid to HMRC after the purchase of a freehold, leasehold, or shared ownership property.
 It’s important to have this payment sorted promptly (within 14 days of completion of the sale) to avoid a penalty charge.
-The amount of tax is calculated based on a percentage of… View Article
+For standard residential purchases, SDLT is currently calculated at 0% on the […]

 The Conveyancing Procedure

-Once we have been instructed, our conveyancing solicitors will issue you with our Client Care Letter which will set out the terms of our engagement and will set out our initial requirements and will enclose a Property Information Form, Fittings and Contents Form and Leasehold Information Form is applicable.
-Whilst we await for you to… View Article
+Once we have been instructed, our conveyancing solicitors will issue you with our Client Care Letter which will set out the terms of our engagement and will set out our initial requirements and will enclose a Property Information Form, Fittings and Contents Form and Leasehold Information Form, if applicable.
+Whilst we wait for you to […]

 Transfers of Equity & Ownership